deeptools/pyGenomeTracks/README.md

                         By default, the horizontal alignment of the track labels is left.
 This alignemnt can be changed to right or center.
+  --decreasingXAxis     By default, the x-axis is increasing.
+Use this option
+                        if you want to see all tracks with a decreasing x-axis.
   --version             show program's version number and exit
 ```
 <!--- End of possible arguments of pgt -->